-It is important that there is a clearly identified need for, and benefit from, any proposed training/development activity; a link should be made between that and the achievement of your objectives or the requirements of your job summary.
+It is important that there is a clearly identified need for, and benefit from, any proposed training/development activity; a link should be made between that and the achievement of your objectives or the requirements of your job.
 If any training/development need identified and discussed at your SRDS meeting will not/cannot be supported you should receive feedback on this within two months of your meeting.
 You should be told why the training/development will not/cannot be provided and, if appropriate, be offered other ways of meeting that need.

 How many objectives should I have?